smillerc/MPIHaloArrays.jl/docs/src/examples/01-halo1d.md

 Rank 5: [98, 112, 15, 30, 45, 60, 75, 90, 105, 120, 16, 32]
 Rank 6: [105, 120, 16, 32, 48, 64, 80, 96, 112, 128, 17, 34]
 Rank 7: [112, 128, 17, 34, 51, 68, 85, 102, 119, 136, -1, -1]
-Note that the low boundary on 0 and high boundary on 7 are -1 since the domain is not periodic
+Note that the low boundary on 0 and high boundary on 7 are -1 (non-periodic)
 ```